LINEAGE

 Sri Yukteswar Giri

 Born Priya Nath Karar, Swami Sri Yukteswar was a devoted student of Lahiri Mahasaya and the teacher of Paramahansa Yogananda.
 Yogananda often referred to Swami Sri Yukteswar as a "Jnanavatar."
 This title is made up of two words: "jnana" and "avatar."
-Jnana is a word indicating higher wisdom, and the term avatar indicates that one is a divine representative.
+Jnana is a word that indicates higher wisdom, and the term avatar signifies that one is a divine representative.
 To be a Jnanavatar means one is a divine representative of higher wisdom.
 The name Yukteswar means that one is "One with the aspect of God as a benefic ruling/guiding principle of nature."

 Sri Yukteswar was known as an advanced astrologer with a profound grasp of Ayurveda.
 Many stories have been told of his healing powers and ability to properly intuit the needs of his students, thereby helping them.
 He was known for his insightful capacity to prescribe gemstones and bangles, as it related to his practice of astrology.

-He had a penetrating mind and was a student, not only of the Bible, but the Bhagavad Gita, Upanishads, astronomy, and medicine.
+He had a penetrating mind and was a student, not only of the Bible, but also of the Bhagavad Gita, Upanishads, astronomy, and medicine.
 He had a keen interest in education and founded the Satsanga Sabha, an organization devoted to the study of spirituality.

 Source: The Kriya Yoga Podcast about Swami Sri Yukteswar – https://kriyayoga.podbean.com/e/swami-sri-yukteswar-the-kriya-yoga-podcast-episode-1